QCrBox/QCrBox/docs/how_to_guides/use_qcb_to_interact_with_and_manage_qcrbox.md

 Instances whose heartbeats stop arriving (e.g. after `docker kill`) are marked as `gone` after a short timeout.

+## On-demand container spawning (experimental)

+With `QCRBOX__ORCHESTRATOR__ENABLED=true` in the env file, the registry spawns application containers on demand via the Docker API (through a locked-down socket proxy): invoking a non-interactive command for an application that is registered but has no running container starts one automatically (the request blocks until the container has registered, up to `QCRBOX__ORCHESTRATOR__SPAWN_TIMEOUT`, default 90s).
+Containers can also be started and stopped explicitly via `POST /api/container-instances` and `DELETE /api/container-instances/{id}`.
+Spawning requires the application's docker image to be known to the registry, which happens automatically when specs are registered via `qcb register` / `qcb up`.
+Spawned containers keep running for reuse; a full `qcb down` removes them (they are labelled `org.qcrbox.spawned=true`).
+Interactive (GUI) applications are not auto-spawned yet, since their per-instance routing does not exist yet.

 ## Shutting down containers

 Run the following command to shut down all running QCrBox containers: